 JJC LH-JX100 II Lens Hood/Adapter Ring

-Most people I know, including myself, just buy these kits for the adapting a UV filter or soft mist filter and leave the hood portion off.
+Most people I know, including myself, just buy these kits for adapting a UV filter or soft mist filter and leave the hood portion off.

 Haoge Square Metal Lens Hood + Adapter